 Because … charisma springs from our soul.
 When we feel very deeply what we do and it connects with others’ feelings and needs.
 That’s charisma.
 It has nothing to do with a specific personality or way of acting, but we try to emulate charismatic people by behaving in a certain way.
 As if there were an external way of being charismatic.
 No, that’s internal.
 It comes 100% from inside.

 And because … we are artists when what we communicate is likewise informed by our soul, and when, in doing so, we create a short of beauty that connects with others’ soul; with their deepest feelings and needs.

 They are the leaders.
-Very consistent people willing to expose something ‘extra’ without clearly seeing the tangible benefit for them.
+Very consistent people ready to expose something ‘extra’ without clearly seeing the tangible benefit for them.
 Just generous and fully committed individuals trying to figure out how to make it easier for others to follow their vision.
 How to inspire them to make that vision happen.
-Maybe through their charm, maybe through their art, but both things seen and considered by them as mere tools for their bigger purpose.
+Maybe through their charm, maybe through their art, but both things considered by them as mere tools for their bigger purpose: the named common good

-That is the reason there is no room for egotism in their devotion unlike many pseudo-artists and a lot of ordinary people only concerned about their play, their work or their ‘charisma’.
+That is the reason there is no room for egotism (for their ego) in their devotion unlike many pseudo-artists and a lot of ordinary people only concerned about their play, their work or their supposed external ‘charisma’.